Suriname: Religion

+Suriname's religious makeup is heterogeneous and reflective of the country's multicultural character.

-According to the 2020 census, 52.3% of Surinamese were Christians; 26.7% were Protestants (11.18% Pentecostal, 11.16% Moravian, 0.7% Reformed (including Remonstrants), and 4.4% other Protestant denominations), while 21.6% were Catholics.
-Hindus are the second largest religious group in Suriname, comprising nearly one-fifth of the population (18.8% in 2020), the third largest proportion of any country in the Western Hemisphere, after Guyana and Trinidad and Tobago, both of which also have large proportions of Indians.
+According to the 2012 census, 48.4% of Surinamese were Christians; 26.7% were Protestants (11.18% Pentecostal, 11.16% Moravian, 0.7% Reformed (including Remonstrants), and 3.7% other Protestant denominations), while 21.6% were Catholics.
+Hindus are the second largest religious group in Suriname, comprising one-fifth of the population, the third largest proportion of any country in the Western Hemisphere, after Guyana and Trinidad and Tobago, both of which also have large proportions of Indians.
 Likewise, almost all practitioners of Hinduism are found among the Indo-Surinamese population.
-Muslims constitute 14.3% of the population, the highest proportion of Muslims in the Americas.
+Suriname has the highest proportion of Muslims (13.9%) in the Americas.
 They are largely of Javanese or Indian descent.
-Folk religions are practiced by 5.6% of the population and include Winti, an Afro-American religion practiced mostly by those of Maroon ancestry, Javanism (0.8%), a syncretic faith found among some Javanese Surinamese, and various indigenous folk traditions that are often incorporated into one of the larger religions (usually Christianity).
-In the 2020 census, 6.2% of the population declared they had "no religion", while a further 1.9% adhere to "other religions".
+Other religions are Winti, an Afro-American religion practiced mostly by those of Maroon ancestry, Javanism (0.8%), a syncretic faith found among some Javanese Surinamese, and various indigenous folk traditions that are often incorporated into one of the larger religions (usually Christianity).